A multimodal stress detection dataset with facial expressions and physiological signals: Methods

 \subsubsection{Facial expression recognition}

-The facial expression recognition system constitutes two modules.
-In the first module, we use the Haar cascade\cite{viola2001rapid} frontal face detection algorithm implemented in the OpenCV\cite{bradski2000opencv} library to detect the face in the video frame.
-Haar cascade uses Haar-like features to encode the local appearance of faces\cite{padilla2012evaluation}.
-The detected face is processed and passed through a pre-trained model to recognize facial expressions in the second module.
-We used MiniXception\cite{arriaga2017real}, trained over Facial Expression Recognition 2013 (FER-2013) dataset\cite{goodfellow2013challenges} for facial expression recognition.
+The facial expression recognition system consists of two modules.
+In the first module, we used the Haar cascade \cite{viola2001rapid} frontal face detection algorithm implemented in the OpenCV \cite{bradski2000opencv} library to detect the face in the video frame.
+Haar cascade uses Haar-like features to encode the local appearance of faces \cite{padilla2012evaluation}.
+The detected faces were processed and passed through a pre-trained model to recognize facial expressions in the second module.
+We used MiniXception \cite{arriaga2017real}, trained over the Facial Expression Recognition 2013 (FER-2013) dataset \cite{goodfellow2013challenges} for facial expression recognition.
 FER-2013 dataset contains 28,709 training images, 3,589 validation images, and 3,589 test images from the seven basic facial expression categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
 Our experiments deduced the facial expressions from all the video recordings.
-This data is provided them as part of the dataset.
+Figure \ref{fig:emotions} demonstrates real-time emotion display through the utilization of the Haar cascade algorithm for face detection in conjunction with the MiniXception model for facial expression recognition.
+These data are provided as part of the dataset.